jackhamond/jackhamond.github.io/_poems/edifying-thoughts-of-a-tobacco-smoker.md

 ---
 title: "Edifying Thoughts of a Tobacco Smoker"
-author: "By Johann Sebastian Bach"
+author: "Johann Sebastian Bach"
 excerpt: |
-  "Each time I take my pipe'n tobacco
+  Each time I take my pipe'n tobacco
-  With goodly wad filled to the brim  "
+  With goodly wad filled to the brim
 tags: [tobacco]
 ---